-Launched in 2014, and based in Portland, Oregon, CrowdStreet is a real estate crowdfunding platform that invests in commercial real estate.
-Since its founding, its investor community–which numbers over 100,000–has invested over $350 million in 250 offerings, secured by real estate with the value of more than $8 billion.
-The platform combines commercial real estate investment expertise with technology, enabling management to fully vet institutional quality investment opportunities.
+Launched in 2014, and based in Portland, Oregon, CrowdStreet is an award-winning online real estate investing platform that invests in commercial real estate.
+Since its founding, its investor community–which numbers over 100,000–has invested over $1.90 billion in 488 offerings, secured by real estate with a value of more than $13 billion.
+The platform combines commercial real estate investment expertise with technology, giving individual investors direct access to institutional-quality investment opportunities.

-The company claims some investors have earned returns in excess of 22%.
-It also claims to be the largest and most diverse direct investment marketplace for commercial real estate opportunities.
-That means while the platform is an intermediary, your investment is directly with the project sponsors.
+Named Investopedia’s Best Overall Real Estate Crowdfunding Site for 2021, CrowdStreet claims to be the largest and most diverse direct investment marketplace for commercial real estate opportunities.
+That means that your investment goes directly to the project’s sponsors.

 Though the company is not Better Business Bureau accredited, the agency nonetheless gives CrowdStreet an A+ rating on a scale of A+ to F.